loud-mouth/IIT-BHU-Intern-2021-22/README.md

  OR

-1. You can just fill this [form.](https://forms.gle/dt6Kgzw1PDDURo1G9)
+1. You can just fill this [form.](https://forms.gle/dt6Kgzw1PDDURo1G9).
+I'll take care of the rest.

 Please add any questions from coding round/interview round that you were present for this year.
 We are trying to make a collection so it's easier for people this year who haven't got an intern yet AND for people sitting for the intern season next year.
 For them, a lack of communication skills + TPC portal opening too late for most things might make things difficult for them.

+Any half-questions also help.
+You don't need to be very exact with your responses.

 Thank you for helping!